jenharris/Onboarding/engineering/drupal-site-building.md

 [back to TOC](#toc)

-## We use entity view modes (e.g. teaser) to configure reusable displays for entities, rather than duplicated views field configurations.
+## <a name="entities"></a>We use entity view modes (e.g. teaser) to configure reusable displays for entities, rather than duplicated views field configurations.

 We do this so we can avoid fragile duplicated configuration and emphasize consistency of display and modular CSS.
 There are still occasions where field based views make sense, but these are generally singletons.
 Part of this needs to happen in the design phase, when we're thinking about doing these displays in a modular fashion.